yangcyself/MemoryFactory-vscode/README.md

 Install the extension locally following [this link](https://vscode-docs.readthedocs.io/en/stable/extensions/install-extension/)

 Restart the repo for you to memorize and find the logo in the navigation bar.

+> Another similar and WEB APP can be found at http://mf.iimt.me/login.